klkblake/mm/PROTOCOL.md

 Additionally, the server may disconnect immediately on a protocol violation without sending a message.

-    struct ClientDataHello {
+    struct DataHelloClient {
         u8 session_token[32];
     };

-At this point the client must open a data connection and send the ClientDataHello.
+At this point the client must open a data connection and send the `DataHelloClient`.
 If the session token is invalid, the server closes the connection.
 Otherwise it transmits a single zero byte as an ACK.
 All further communication on the data channel is encrypted.

-    struct ClientLo {
+    struct LoClient {
         u8 peer_public_key[32];
     };

 Once the data connection is set up, the second part of the hello is sent.
 The peer key indicates who the client wants to talk to.

-    struct ServerLo {
+    struct LoServer {
         u8 error = 0;
         u32 color;
         u8 avatar_sha256[32];